Just Host Web Hosting Help

 What to Expect

 In the event that a domain expires, Just Host will hold the expired domain for up to 30 days as a courtesy and not as an obligation (contractual or otherwise).
 After 30 days past expiration, the domain will be placed in redemption.
-During the redemption period the domain will be inaccessible and unable to be registered elsewhere.
+During the redemption period, the domain will be inaccessible and unable to be registered elsewhere until the auction period has ended.
 In order to bring a domain out of redemption, you (the previous owner) must pay a redemption fee of $70.00, plus the normal renewal fee.

 Options to Resolve Redemption: